dest1yo/cod-extract-wiki/docs/quickstart/cod_online.md

 - Once you downloaded everything above, extract all of them.

-- Head to your Cordycep-rs folder and create this directory `Data/Dumps`(e.g `Cordycep-rs/Data/Dumps`).
+- Head to your Cordycep-rs folder and create this directory `Data/Dumps`
+    - (e.g `Cordycep-rs/Data/Dumps`).

-- Download the game dump file from [Discord](discord://discord.com/channels/1191534071055130645/1302004278935945218/1425520730833158154) and put it the `Dumps` folder.
+- Download the game dump file from [Discord](discord://discord.com/channels/1191534071055130645/1302004278935945218/1425520730833158154) and put it in the `Dumps` folder.

-- Now go back to the root of your Cordycep-rs folder and create a new text document, rename the file to `RunOL.bat`.
+- Now go back to the root of your Cordycep-rs folder and create a new text document and rename it to `RunOL.bat`.

-- Open the bat by right clicking it and clicking edit, once open paste the following commands into it, make sure edit the directory with your games path.
+- Edit the bat by right clicking it and clicking edit, once open paste the following commands into it.

+!!! note ""
-    - `Cordycep-rs sethandler ol setpath "F:\CODOL_v3.19.26.22" init loadcommonfiles`
+    `Cordycep-rs sethandler ol setpath "F:\CODOL_v3.19.26.22" init loadcommonfiles`

+- Edit the directory with your games path.

 - You're now ready to rip assets from COD Online.